Thermal analysis in the ceramics & glass industry

-Ceramics and glass have a long history and are nevertheless indispensable materials in numerous modern and traditional applications.
+Ceramics and glass have a long history and yet are indispensable materials in numerous modern and traditional applications.
 Today, these terms cover a wide range of high-tech products that are used in the most diverse areas of our daily lives and in advanced technologies.

 The variety ranges from simple window glass and decorative ceramics to high-performance materials that have little in common with the original materials.
-They provide robust and adaptable solutions for various industries that are constantly striving for innovation.
+They offer robust and adaptable solutions for various industries that are constantly striving for innovation.

-Traditional uses
+Traditional applications

-They included the categories of oxide ceramics, non-oxide ceramics and electroceramic materials.
+These included the categories of oxide ceramics, non-oxide ceramics and electroceramic materials.
 These are characterized by outstanding mechanical, thermal and chemical properties and are used in high-performance applications:

-- Medical implants: bioceramics such as zirconium oxide are used as implant materials in medical technology because they are biocompatible and corrosion-resistant.
+- Medical implants: Bioceramics such as zirconium oxide are used as implant materials in medical technology because they are biocompatible and corrosion-resistant.

 High-performance ceramics